How Are Assets & Money Split In Divorce?

 - 50:50 split of assets – with monthly maintenance paid to the primary carer of any children.

-- Mother and children remain in the matrimonial home – husband pays mortgage.
+- Mother and children remain in the matrimonial home – husband pays the mortgage.

-- Settlement with a lump sum – known as a ‘clean break’.
+- The settlement with a lump sum – known as a ‘clean break’.

 How long after a divorce can you claim assets?

 Although a decree absolute officially ends a marriage, financial claims can be made by either party well into the future, unless:

 - A clean break order or a consent order has been put in place – these essentially prevent future claims.

 - Remarriage – if one party has remarried, this can prevent them from making a financial claim.

 Otherwise, there is no time limit on any claims.
 This is why obtaining a consent order upon divorce is vital.
 Without one either party to the divorce can claim on the other assets years later.